 - preventing disease;

-- reporting adverse reactions to medications;
+- reporting adverse reactions to medications; or

 - preventing or reducing a serious threat to anyone’s health or safety.